Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 - You manage application, AWS manages infrastructure

-- Complete control over agent logic and dependencies
+- Complete control over runtime environment, dependencies, architecture

 Decision Framework:

-- Use ECS Fargate if you need custom logic, multi-cloud portability, or non-Bedrock models
+- Use ECS Fargate if you need maximum control, have existing container infrastructure, or run steady high-utilization workloads

 Understanding the Options